bustle/ember-restless/README.md

 RESTless is a lightweight data persistence library for Ember.js.

-It is used to communcate with a remote persistance layer (such as a JSON API) and map that data between your client side javascript ember application.
+It is used to communicate with a remote persistence layer (such as a JSON API) and map that data between your client side JavaScript Ember application.

 Its goal is to reproduce much of the simple, useful features of [ember-data](https://github.com/emberjs/data), with a similar API, while remaining lightweight and stable.
-Transistioning between the two should be possible with minimal effort.
+Transitioning between the two should be possible with minimal effort.
 The main departure from ember-data is the idea of the 'Store'.
 Instead, all transactions are executed immediately.
 This can help alleviate bugs found in regards to syncing the Store with the backend service.

 ## Getting started